asterixorobelix/asterixorobelix.github.io/_posts/2022-05-05-voron-klipper_SuperSlicer.md

  * [  ] Display chamber temp on display

 ### Pressure Advance
- add to the custom g-code for a filament in prusaSlicer/SuperSlicer `SET_PRESSURE_ADVANCE ADVANCE=0.043825`
+ add to the custom g-code for a filament in prusaSlicer/SuperSlicer for your filament.
+ `SET_PRESSURE_ADVANCE ADVANCE=0.043825`